 The trick is to blend your soup to get it thick.
 I start by putting all my veggies in a pot.
 Then I add in frozen broccoli and cauliflower with just enough water to cover the veggies.
 The veggies get blended up after they are cooked.
 Lastly, I take a second bag of frozen broccoli that I rough chop that and throw it in the blended soup.
 This helps provide those nice chunks of broccoli through out the soup.

 I also find if you use a good strong cheese you can use less of it.
 Which also helps save some calories and fat.
 And a good broth really helps enhance the flavor of this soup.
 I have been using a lot of chicken bone broth in soups these days but if you are a strict vegetarian you can swap out a veggie broth for this instead.

 While this version of broccoli cheddar soup isn’t exactly like Panera’s I personally think it’s a close second.
+Plus this is an EASY version of a broccoli cheddar soup and that alone makes it worth it.
 But you can make it in the same amount of time it would take you to do takeout!
 Enjoy!

 Broccoli Cheddar Soup

 - 2 16 oz bags of frozen broccoli